 Chemical: Cu2(CO3)(OH)2 (Hydrous copper carbonate)

 Druse or Druzy is a fine coating of crystals that form on rocks and minerals.
 These crystals are very tiny and very numerous giving a specimen a sparkling appearance.
 Druse can also found on the interior of quartz geodes.
-Ground water carrying dissolved silica (silicon dioxide) is forced into porous areas of rocks and and then rapidly cools.
-This process over time causes the formation of tiny crystals on the surfaces or in cavities of the rock.
-This process can occur on other minerals and rocks such as calcite, carnelian, chrysocolla, cobalto, hematite, malachite, and ocean jasper, to name a few.
+Ground water carrying dissolved silica (silicon dioxide) is forced into porous areas of rocks and then rapidly cools.
+This process over time causes the formation of tiny crystals on the surfaces or in cavities of the stone.
+This process can occur on other minerals and rocks such as calcite, carnelian, chrysocolla, cobalt, hematite, malachite, and ocean jasper, to name a few.